vsunkara23/Real_Estate_Leads_Scraper/README.md

 ### Program Specifics:
 1) User defines city on the terminal.
 All possible matches of ongoing construction projects are scraped from the following website: https://www.commonfloor.com/project-search?city=(user-defined-string).

-2) Filtered by only matches with information such as company name and address.
+2) Filtered by only matches that had complete information such as company name and address.

-2) Utilized Google Places API to get additional leads information such as company website and phone number.
+2) Queried Google Places API and parsed returned JSON to get additional leads information such as company website and phone number.

-3) Wrote leads data collected from website and API to CSV file.
+3) Wrote leads data collected from website and Google Places API to CSV file.

 ___Required Information Criteria For High Quality-Leads:___